ankitkumarbhanglwanh-arch/01_Project/README.md

 # 01_Project
-This is a practice repository to learn GitHub basics.
+This is a calculattion code, this give you solutions with performing arthmatic oprations.